Farsightedness: Causes

 Far-sightedness is often present from birth, but children have a very flexible eye lens, which helps to compensate.
-In rare instances hyperopia can be due to diabetes, and problems with the blood vessels in the retina.
+In rare instances, hyperopia can be due to diabetes, as well as problems with the blood vessels in the retina.

 Diagnosis

 A diagnosis of far-sightedness is made by utilizing either a retinoscope or an automated refractor-objective refraction; or trial lenses in a trial frame or a phoropter to obtain a subjective examination.

 Ancillary tests for abnormal structures and physiology can be made via a slit lamp test, which examines the cornea, conjunctiva, anterior chamber, and iris.

 In severe cases of hyperopia from birth, the brain has difficulty in merging the images that each individual eye sees.
 This is because the images the brain receives from each eye are always blurred.
 A child with severe hyperopia can never see objects in detail.
 If the brain never learns to see objects in detail, then there is a high chance of one eye becoming dominant.
 The result is that the brain will block the impulses of the non-dominant eye.
 In contrast, the child with myopia can see objects close to the eye in detail and does learn at an early age to see objects in detail.